Bachelor of Arts (BA)

-In Year 1 study is distributed as follows: 45 CATS in Philosophy, 30 CATS in Classics, 30 CATS in English, and 15 CATS in a combined module.
+In Year One study is distributed as follows: 45 CATS in Philosophy, 30 CATS in Classics, 30 CATS in English, and 15 CATS in a combined module.

-In Year 2, 90 CATS are distributed evenly across the three departments, plus 30 CATS of options in any of the three.
+In Year Two, 90 CATS are distributed evenly across the three departments, plus 30 CATS of options in any of the three.

-Year 3 offers a 30 CATS combined module, 30 CATS each of options in Classics and in English, and 30 CATS to be freely chosen across the three departments, with some further flexibility in option choice in Years 2 and 3.
+Year Three offers a 30 CATS core module, 30 CATS each of options in Classics and in English, and 30 CATS to be freely chosen across the three departments, with some further flexibility in option choice in Years Two and Three.